 Trust the process.
 Keep going and you’ll get there.
 Anything worth doing takes time.
 We hear these things over and over when we’re learning and it’s all good advice.
-But what they don’t tell you is that there’s one key thing that separates those who excel quickly, from those who get mildly better at a much slower rate.
+But what they don’t tell you is that there’s one key thing that separates those who learn jazz fast, from those who get mildly better at playing jazz at a much slower rate.

 So what is it?
-How do you get good fast at jazz improvisation, something that seems nearly impossible when you realize how much information there is to know?
+How do you learn jazz improvisation fast, something that seems nearly impossible when you realize how much information there is to know?

 In a hurry to go nowhere